LEARN MORE ABOUT TRAVELHOME

 The owner only has to raise the Travelhome to the correct height with the push of a button, and then reverse the tow vehicle under the nose of the Travelhome.

-Simply put, TravelHomes are built to last and have been designed and tested to cater for Australian road conditions.
+Owned & manufactured in Newcastle NSW – simply put, Travelhomes are built to last and have been designed and tested to cater for Australian road conditions.

 Travelhomes can be purchased in:

 Not at all.
 The position of the hitch and the low overall height makes towing a Travelhome very safe and easy, particularly when compared to towing a conventional caravan.
 This is simply because the hitch or connection point on a Travelhome is where it should be – placed above the rear wheels of the tow vehicle.
 This also reduces the combination length of both vehicles and makes turning and reversing much easier.